 POTS Hybrid Does Not Hang Up Automatically

-This covers all 2nd generation and newer POTS hybrids and 1st generation (ONE series) with Auto Answer upgrades installed.
+This covers all second-generation and newer POTS hybrids and some first-generation (ONE series) with Auto Answer upgrades installed.
 It includes the following systems:

 - ONE and ONE+ONE with Auto Answer hardware installed

 The ONE-x-Six and older systems do not apply.

 During an active POTS call, when the party on the far end hangs up, the central office will send a CPC (Calling Party Control) signal to the local device informing it that this has happened.
 A CPC signal is a momentary removal of loop current for around 400ms (this figure varies per CO equipment used).
 So the unloaded loop voltage on the POTS line will go from around 48V, to 0V, and back to 48V when the central office equipment sends CPC.
 If CPC is supported by the local device, it will automatically place the line back on-hook.